 There’s something rather seductive about genuinely rebellious individuals.
 Those who march to the beat of their own drum and refuse to do what they are told, in order to make a stance and shake up an authoritative regime, can make the most interesting and refreshing of characters.

 During my visit to the last royal city of Myanmar (Mandalay), I met three gentlemen famous for giving a cheeky middle finger with verifiable valour, the controversial comedian trio known as; ‘The Moustache Brothers.’

-If you’re reading this from The Western World, I’m guessing that it’s pretty commonplace for famous comedians in your country to poke fun out of the current government?
+If you’re reading this from The Western World, I’m guessing that it’s pretty commonplace for famous comedians in your country to poke fun at the current government.